stronnag/wayfarer/README.md

 * Pipewire / Pulseaudio / libportal (XDG Desktop Portal)
 * Wireplumber recommended

-In X11 mode, it may support other desktops (untested); in Wayland mode, it does NOT support other desktops.
+In X11 mode, it may support other desktops (untested); in Wayland mode, other desktops are not supported (but may "work").

 Requires: